Theme paper on enhacement of property rights including and land rights of women

 ISSUE NO.1: Economic empowerment of the women by ensuring greater legal access to property rights including land rights to them.

-1.1 The Ministry of Rural Areas & Employment (Land Reforms Division) hereby intends to draw the attention of the State Govts. towards the need of taking appropriate legal and administrative steps to end the gender inequalities in providing legal rights to women on property especially on landed property, which is the most important productive asset in the rural India and, hence, access to arable land may be considered as an important instrument for economic empowerment as well as increasing the social status of the rural women belonging to agricultural families including the families of landless agricultural labour.
+1.1 The Ministry of Rural Areas and Employment (Land Reforms Division) hereby intends to draw the attention of the State Govts. towards the need of taking appropriate legal and administrative steps to end the gender inequalities in providing legal rights to women on property especially on landed property, which is the most important productive asset in the rural India and, hence, access to arable land may be considered as an important instrument for economic empowerment as well as increasing the social status of the rural women belonging to agricultural families including the families of landless agricultural labour.

 1.2 With the aforesaid objectives this Ministry examined the Revenue Laws of various State Govts. on land and other natural resources along with the concerned provisions of the Constitution and found that there is a need to address this issue jointly by Government of India as well as the State Governments.